RegisBK/Getting-and-Cleaning-Data/README.md

 ###Notes
 * The script run_analysis.R assumes the data files are unzipped and in the current working directory.
-* A full description of the variables is available in the Codebook.txt file.
+* A full description of the variables and steps taken during analysis is available in the Codebook.txt file.
 * The file tidy_averages.txt is the final submitted tidy data set containing the average of each activity by subject